TheVoidIntent/TheVoidIntent/README.md

 ### 🧪 Status: Active Research
 ## 🔁 Logs updating hourly | Built with ❤️ on Lovable.dev

+#### 📢 NOTICE

+IntentSim is an original scientific simulation and hypothesis-testing framework created by TheVoidIntent LLC.

+All original simulations, hypotheses, and visual materials contained within the IntentSim project are protected by copyright.

+The term "IntentSim" is used under common law trademark as a unique product of TheVoidIntent.

+Use of the name, branding, framework, or data for third-party projects without permission is prohibited.

+IntentSim is offered publicly for educational and scientific curiosity, and is not yet peer-reviewed.
+Please contact TheVoidIntent for inquiries regarding collaboration, licensing, or commercial adaptation.

 <!---
 TheVoidIntent/TheVoidIntent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.